poemm/stateless_merkle_token/README.md

 # Stateless Token Contract

+THIS IS UNDERGOING AN OVERHAUL.
+LEAVING THIS REPO UP IN CASE SOMEONE WANTS TO SEE OLD VERSION.

 ## The Code

 `merkle_token.py` is the on-chain contract logic, to be ported and compiled to Wasm. `merkle_token_tools.py` is for off-chain things like generating merkle proofs, although algorithms are naive for now.
 To generate a Scout yaml test case, including a merkle proof encoded in the way described below, try: